holochain/docs-pages/src/pages/get-started/3-forum-app-tutorial.md

 The next step is to edit the UI files in the text editor or integrated development environment of your choice to add scaffolded components and build a fully featured UI.
 To integrate all of these generated UI elements, you'll need to add them to `App.svelte` file located in the `ui/src/` folder, or to some other `.svelte` file that eventually gets included in `App.svelte`.

-If you don't yet have path commands for opening files in your prefered IDE, there are instructions for [VSCode/VSCodium](https://code.visualstudio.com/docs/setup/mac#_launching-from-the-command-line), [Sublime Text](https://www.sublimetext.com/docs/command_line.html#setup) and [WebStorm](https://www.jetbrains.com/help/webstorm/working-with-the-ide-features-from-command-line.html#5d6e8844).
+If you don't yet have path commands for opening files in your preferred IDE, there are instructions for [VSCode/VSCodium](https://code.visualstudio.com/docs/setup/mac#_launching-from-the-command-line), [Sublime Text](https://www.sublimetext.com/docs/command_line.html#setup) and [WebStorm](https://www.jetbrains.com/help/webstorm/working-with-the-ide-features-from-command-line.html#5d6e8844).
 Going forward in this tutorial, we are going to use the `code` command when we mean for you to open files in your IDE, but you should substitute a different command (ex: `subl`, `vim`, `emacs` etc.) for `code` if you are using a different editor.

 Open the `App.svelte` file with your preferred IDE.